 This is the second in a series of three articles on having discussions with family about money and finance — addressing the impact on family, helping each other, and role in leaving a legacy.
 The first two sections provide guidance for adult children in how we can help our aging parents.
 The final section will cover how to discuss money with the next generation, starting at an early age and running through adulthood.
-You can view the first full article here.
+Here you can view The Money Talk Part I: Helping Mom and Dad.

 In the first part of the series, we acknowledged that financial conversations can be difficult and questioned why, in our American culture, we avoid talking about money.
 For many, money conversations are so difficult that they just don’t happen frequently enough to always know when to offer help to a family member in need.
 Nearly one-third of children end up helping parents financially; the sooner we know that possibility exists in our own family, the more time we have to develop solutions together.